nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    2. Test case: `archive 1`<br>
       Expected:
       First client is archived, and is no longer shown in the active list.
 Details of the archived client shown in the status message.
       Upon listing all archived clients (see [List Archived Clients](#listing-all-archived-clients)), the archived client can be seen.
+      The color of the archived client will be darkened to indicator that the client has been archived.

    3. Test case: `archive 0`<br>
       Expected: No client is archived.
 Error details shown in the status message.